Libensemble/libensemble/docs/overview_usecases.rst

   * **Persistent**: Typically, a worker communicates with the manager before and after initiating a user ``gen_f`` or ``sim_f`` calculation.
-However, user functions may also be constructed to communicate directly with the manager, for example, in order to efficiently maintain and update data structures instead of communicating them between manager and worker.
+However, user functions may also be constructed to communicate directly with the manager, for example, to efficiently maintain and update data structures instead of communicating them between manager and worker.
 These calculations and the workers assigned to them are referred to as *persistent*.

   * **Resource Manager** libEnsemble has a built-in resource manager that can detect (or be provided with) a set of resources (e.g., a node-list).
-Resources are divided up amongst workers (using *resource sets*), and can be dynamically reassigned.
+Resources are divided up amongst workers (using *resource sets*) and can be dynamically reassigned.

   * **Resource Set**: The smallest unit of resources that can be assigned (and